The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.reactive=false

-Most of the time, the configuration above won’t be necessary as either a JDBC driver or a reactive datasource extension will be present and not both.
+In most cases, the configuration above will be optional as either a JDBC driver or a reactive datasource extension will be present, not both.

-The Hibernate ORM extension supports defining several persistence units using configuration properties.
-For each persistence unit, you can point to the datasource of your choice.
+The Hibernate ORM extension supports defining persistence units by using configuration properties.
+For each persistence unit, point to the datasource of your choice.

-Defining multiple datasources works exactly the same way as defining a single datasource, with one important change: you define a name.
+Defining multiple datasources works like defining a single datasource, with one important change - you have to specify a name (configuration property) for each datasource.

 quarkus.datasource.db-kind=h2